damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 All messages are encoded using the GSON library and follow therefore the JSON specification, language-wise.
 Every value shown in the messages is to be taken as an example, having been written only to show the messages' structure.

+State update messages are sent autonomously by the updated entities.
+Clients cannot assume that a state update message will be sent or the timing it will be sent with (ordering with respect to other messages, etc.).
+State update messages are broadcast unless specified.

+`UpdateAction` messages confirm the success of the requested action and mark the end of the state update messages stream.

+Error messages are unicast to the client that sent the illegal request.

 # Client-server connection management - Network level